Frank Shelby Groner: School teacher

-Groner taught school for three years after graduation, one year inJack County and two years in Benjamin, Texas.
+Groner taught school for three years after graduation, one year in Jack County and two years in Benjamin, Texas.

 Law practice

 Groner early settled on a career in law.
 Groner then studied at the University of Texas Law School.
 Groner was nominated as county attorney by the Jack County Democratic Society near the end of his second year in law school.
 He immediately took the bar exam.
 He passed the bar exam in 1900 and was elected as county attorney.

 Groner's served as county attorney of Jack County from 1900 to 1904. after which he entered private practice of law.

 Baptist pastor

 Groner then entered the Baptist ministry as pastor of the First Baptist Church of Stamford, Texas, where he was ordained in 1905 and was pastor for seven years.
 In the course of his pastorship, the existing church building became too small and a new building was built.
 The congregation increased in size from 147 to about 750 at the time of his departure.

 Groner became the second pastor of the Columbus Avenue Baptist Church in Waco, Texas, in 1911, where he succeeded the Reverend R. G. Bowers, a position which he held until 1918, when he resigned to become executive secretary of the Baptist General Convention of Texas (BGCT).